COSC121-25S1 (C) Semester One 2025

 An introduction to imperative computer programming using Python.
 Topics include: expressions, assignment, selection and iteration, structured data (lists, dictionaries, tuples, arrays), functional decomposition, file processing, using library code, and an introduction to object-oriented programming.

-*This is an alternative course to COSC131, which is a required course for the engineering intermediate and has a special emphasis on numerical computation.*
+Note, if you are enrolling in the BE(Hons) program you must take COSC131.
+This is an alternative course to COSC121, which is a required course for engineering intermediate and has a special emphasis on numerical computation.

 Programming is the nuts and bolts of computer science; it is an essential tool but only a small part of the overall subject.
 Programming involves using a special language to issue a series of instructions to the computer in order to have it solve a particular problem.
 COSC121 is a prerequisite for all 200-level Computer Science, Computer Engineering and Software Engineering courses and is normally required as preparation for COSC122.